-Rome is a beautiful city to visit and very high up on my recommended lists of where to visit!
-However like most cities, it’s difficult to work out where to stay, we’ve done our best to provide a list of accommodations close to famous sites depending on your budget.
-Our hot tip: would be to stay close to the Spanish Step, Pantheon or Trevi Fountain if you are looking for a central location or if you’re looking for stunning views, check out hotels near St. Peter’s Basilica or the Colosseum.
+Rome is a beautiful city to visit, with a vibrant city center and some of the best restaurants in the world.
+It’s very high up on my recommended lists of where to go in Italy!
+However like most cities, it can be difficult to determine the best neighborhood to stay in Rome.
+We’ve done our best to provide an overview of each neighborhood close to famous sites, depending on your budget.
+Our hot tip: Stay in the Centro Storico, Rome’s historic center, and you’ll be within a few minutes walk to the Spanish Steps, the Pantheon and Trevi Fountain.
+If you’re looking for stunning views, check out hotels near St. Peter’s Basilica or the Colosseum.

 Quick note: Prices will obviously vary from high season to low season, in some cases by almost 50-75%%!
 High tourist season in Rome begins in May, June and July, then skips August (as it can become extremely hot) and finishes around the end of September.
 Low Season is basically winter in Rome, which is late October and most of November and March and April which is more spring time.